If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - Cleaning of nesting material before the onset of the next season.
-This therefore means any nesting materials that cannot be opened to facilitate cleaning should be avoided.
+This, therefore, means any nesting materials that cannot be opened to facilitate cleaning should be avoided.

 Purchasing Leafcutter Bees

 You have a few reliable options for purchasing leafcutter bees online.
-The bees are sold in cocoons unlike honeybees that are sold as live bees.
+The bees are sold in cocoons, unlike honeybees which are sold as live bees.
 You can check out the many different sites that sell leafcutter bee cocoons online.
 However, a reliable online supplier is the Crown Bees which can be accessed by clicking here.
 The convenience made possible with online makes it possible for you to place an order with the emergence dates at the back of your mind.

-The ideal timing for leafcutter bee emergence is during summer when there enough bloom for the bees.
+The ideal timing for leafcutter bee emergence is during summer when there is enough bloom for the bees.
 This period is also desirable given the prevailing temperatures.
 Leafcutter bee cocoons are temperature sensitive hence the need to plan well before making orders.
-One big advantage with this supplier is the fact that you can place your orders in advance and schedule deliveries to coincide with the summer month.
+One big advantage of this supplier is the fact that you can place your orders in advance and schedule deliveries to coincide with the summer month.
 You will also enjoy delivery to your doorstep, keeping the cocoons safe during transit without temperature fluctuations.
 You can also order the cocoons with the bee house.